-There are things to consider when you build or review your web applications for use with Acoustic™ Experience Analytics (Tealeaf).
+There are things to consider when you build or review your web applications for use with Tealeaf.

-Generally, Acoustic Experience Analytics (Tealeaf) acquires most of its data from the real-time HTTP data stream between your web servers and the client computers.
-Upon capture, Acoustic Experience Analytics (Tealeaf) parses this text data to:
+Generally, Tealeaf acquires most of its data from the real-time HTTP data stream between your web servers and the client computers.
+Upon capture, Tealeaf parses this text data to:

 - Organize hits into the related session.